tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 that AliasMode record to obtain a ServiceMode record.
 Both resolutions MUST use the same RR type specified in the "t" parameter of Proxy-DNS-Request.

-Which records are returned in this header is determined by:
+Multiple factors influence which records are returned in this header:

 * If the SVCB DNS query name resolves to a SVCB ServiceMode record, only the ServiceMode records SHALL be included in the Proxy-DNS-SVCB